- First name: Gianluca

-In 2015 I discovered Duolingo, a brilliant didactic app, and I decided to begin learning my 4th language - Dutch: the result was definitely positive, and I enjoyed the new language to the point that, after a few months, I also started German, which has quickly become one of my favorite languages - in fact, I got Goethe Zertifikat A2 about 6 months later, in January 2017.
+In 2015 I discovered Duolingo, so I decided to begin learning my 4th language - Dutch - and the result was quite positive.
+Therefore, in July 2016, I also started German, getting Goethe Zertifikat B1 about 10 months later, in May 2017.

-From time to time I like approaching new language courses on Duolingo!
-For example, I studied a bit of Spanish - which I also enjoyed a lot! ^__^
+From time to time I like approaching new languages For example, I studied a bit of Spanish - and I am currently learning a bit of Chinese! 我喜欢学习! ^__^!

 To know more about my progress in Duolingo, please visit my Duolingo profile.

 My first award dates back to 2003: I was among the winners of a competition, held by Rubiconia Accademia dei Filopatridi, consisting in the translation of a speech composed by the Latin orator Cicero.

 I attended a scientific high school - Liceo Scientifico "Enrico Fermi" - and received my diploma in 2005, with a score of 100/100.

 After graduating with honours in Computer Engineering at the University of Bologna in 2009, I spent about 4 years in the IT industry, working on a few different activities:

 - Software development on a variety of technologies, mainly in the C# and Java ecosystems - including Silverlight, ASP.NET MVC and Struts